-I am delighted to welcome you to the Radcliffe Department of Medicine (RDM), home to internationally renowned programmes in a range of areas including cardiovascular sciences, diabetes and endocrinology, immunology, haematology and pathology.
+I am delighted to welcome you to the Radcliffe Department of Medicine (RDM), home to internationally renowned research programmes in a range of areas including cardiovascular sciences, diabetes and endocrinology, immunology, haematology and pathology.

-You may be joining us as a DPhil Student in Medical Sciences or as a DPhil student from one of the Doctoral Training Centre programmes but whatever your background you will be a member of one of the biggest departments in the Medical Sciences Division.
-RDM is internationally recognised for its cutting-edge research into some of the world's biggest health issues and we can offer you the support and expertise that will enable you to realise your full potential as world-class scientists.
+You may be joining us as a DPhil Student in either Medical Sciences or from one of the Doctoral Training Centre programmes - but whatever your background you will be a member of one of the biggest departments in the Medical Sciences off to a great start.

+Division.
+We will provide you with comprehensive support, supervision and expertise that will enable you to realise your full potential as world-class scientists.

-I encourage you to take advantage of all the exciting opportunities that RDM and the wider University has to offer you during your time at Oxford.
-But above all I hope that you enjoy your time with the RDM.
-Professor Hugh Watkins, Head of Department off to a great start.
+I encourage you to take advantage of the many exciting opportunities that RDM and the wider University has to offer you during your time at Oxford.
+I am sure that your time in RDM will be an enormously positive step in your career, and I hope that you enjoy your time with us.
+Professor Keith Channon, Head of Department